mobxjs/mobx/docs/refguide/map.md

 -   `delete(key)`.
 Deletes the given key and its value from the map.
 -   `get(key)`.
 Returns the value at the given key (or `undefined`).
 -   `keys()`.
 Returns an iterator over all keys present in this map.
 Insertion order is preserved.
 -   `values()`.
-Returns an iterator all values present in this map.
+Returns an iterator over all values present in this map.
 Insertion order is preserved.
 -   `entries()`.
 Returns an iterator (insertion ordered) over array that for each key/value pair in the map contains an array `[key, value]`.
 -   `forEach(callback:(value, key, map) => void, thisArg?)`.
 Invokes the given callback for each key / value pair in the map.
 -   `clear()`.
 Removes all entries from this map.